bbalser/elsa/README.md

 Producers may be a single producer or a list of producers, differentiated by their topic, therefore Elsa allows a one-to-many association of supervision tree to producers.

-Consumer groups, in contrast, have a one-to-one relationship to an Elsa supervision tree, therefore you cannot define a nested list of `group_consumer` keyword arguments within your Elsa configuration.
+Consumers and consumer groups, in contrast, have a one-to-one relationship to an Elsa supervision tree, therefore you cannot define a nested list of `consumer` or `group_consumer` keyword arguments within your Elsa configuration.

 ## Testing